MuhireIghor/qtTest/README.md

 ## Features

-- Create, read, update, and delete blog posts and make commented on created blog posts.
+- Create, read, update, and delete blog posts and make comments on created blog posts.
 - User authentication and authorization
 - Responsive design for various devices